mbradic/gopas-osnovy/JS_ASYNC EN.md

 #### Required Entry Knowledge

-- Knowledge of JavaScript at the course level [JS_ADV].
+- Knowledge of JavaScript at the course level [JS_PROG2].

 #### Teaching Methods